PKPublicCode/SecuredApi/Docs/Product/Actions.md

 |SuppressHeader|Yes|true|Removes this header from the outgoing request |
 |ErrorNotAuthorizedBody|Yes|empty string|Customized body if key not valid |
 |ErrorAccessDeniedBody|Yes|empty string|Customized body if key is valid, but not allowed for this routes group |
-#### Return
+#### Fallibility
 Action fails if:<br>* Subscription key header doesn't exist, or empty.
-In this case it sets response code 401 (Not Authorized)<br>* Subscription key (api key) is invalid (or doesn't exists).
-In this case it sets response code 401 (Not Authorized)<br>* Subscription key (api key) is valid, but route is not allowed to run.
-In this case response code set to 401 (Access denied)
+Response's HTTP status code is set to 401 (Not Authorized)<br>* Subscription key (api key) is invalid (or doesn't exists).
+Response's HTTP status code is set to 401 (Not Authorized)<br>* Subscription key (api key) is valid, but route is not allowed to run.
+Response's HTTP status code is set to 403 (Access denied)
 ### [CheckEntraJwt](../../SecuredApi/Logic/Routing.Model/ActionsActions.Auth/CheckEntraJwt.cs)
 #### Summary
 Verifies that JWT is signed by proper keys, has valid issuer and issued for valid audience.
 #### Remarks
 Validation is designed for and tested with Entra (Azure AD) json web tokens.
-Other auth servers're comming soon
+Other auth servers're coming.
 #### Parameters
 |Name|Optional|Default Value|Description|
 |----|--------|-------------|-----------|